Bobby Fischer: Entry into World Championship cycle

 The 1969 US Championship was also a zonal qualifier, with the top three finishers advancing to the Interzonal.
 Fischer, however, had sat out the US Championship, as he had sat out the 1968 championship.
 In his reply to the invitation, he complained that the tournament was too small and short:

 The reason I did not play last year and will not play this year is the samethe tournament is too short.
 I feel the tournament should be 22 rounds as it is in the Soviet Union, Hungary, Romania, and other East European countries where chess is taken seriously, rather than 11 rounds that the present U.S. Championship is.

 Ed Edmondson, executive director of the US Chess Federation, tried to persuade Fischer to change his mind, but to no avail.
-At the start of 1970 Fischer was ineligible to play in the upcoming Palma de Mallorca Interzonal.
+At the start of 1970, Fischer was ineligible to play in the upcoming Palma de Mallorca Interzonal.

 Before the Interzonal, in March and April 1970, the world's best players competed in the USSR vs. Rest of the World match in Belgrade, Yugoslavia, often referred to as "the Match of the Century".
-There was much surprise when Fischer decided to participate.
+There was general surprise when Fischer decided to participate.

 Fischer flew to Belgrade with the intention of playing for the rest of the world.
 Bent Larsen, however, due to his recent tournament victories, demanded to play first board instead of Fischer, even though Fischer had the higher Elo rating.
 To the surprise of everyone, Fischer agreed.
-The USSR team eked out a 20½–19½ victory, but Fischer scored 3-1 against Petrosian, winning the first two games and drawing the last two.
+The USSR team eked out a 20½–19½ victory, but Fischer scored 3 - 1 against Petrosian, winning the first two games and drawing the last two.

-After the USSR versus the Rest of the World Match, the unofficial World Championship of Speed Chess (5-minute games) was held at Herceg Novi. "[The Russians] figured on teaching Fischer a lesson and on bringing him down a peg or two".
+After the USSR versus the Rest of the World Match, a speed chess (5-minute games) tournament was held at Herceg Novi, including so many strong players that it was informally called a world championship.
 Petrosian and Tal were considered the favorites, but Fischer overwhelmed the super-class field with 19/22 (+17−1=4), far ahead of Tal (14½), Korchnoi (14), Petrosian (13½), and Bronstein (13).
-Fischer lost only one game (to Korchnoi, who was also the only player to achieve an even score against him in the double round robin tournament).
-Fischer "crushed such blitz kings as Tal, Petrosian and Vasily Smyslov by a clean score".
+In the double round robin tournament, Fischer lost only one game, to Korchnoi, who was also the only player to make an even score against him; he beat six other players with clean scores, including Tal, Petrosian, and Smyslov.
 Tal marveled that "During the entire tournament he didn't leave a single pawn en prise!", while the other players "blundered knights and bishops galore".